microsoft/pyright/README.md

 ## pylance vs basedpyright

-the pylance extension is an optional wrapper on top of the pyright language server with some additional functionality ([see the pylance FAQ for more information](https://github.com/microsoft/pylance-release/blob/main/FAQ.md#what-features-are-in-pylance-but-not-in-pyright-what-is-the-difference-exactly)). normally when the pylance extension is enabled, the pyright extension will disable itself to avoid conflicting with it. unfortunately since it's closed-source, there's no way for us to update it to use basedpyright instead.
+the pylance extension is a closed-source vscode extension built on top of the pyright language server with some additional excludive functionality ([see the pylance FAQ for more information](https://github.com/microsoft/pylance-release/blob/main/FAQ.md#what-features-are-in-pylance-but-not-in-pyright-what-is-the-difference-exactly)). normally when the pylance extension is enabled, the pyright extension will disable itself to avoid conflicting with it. unfortunately since it's closed-source, there's no way for us to update it to use basedpyright instead. so we intend to re-implement its exclusive features in basedpyright.

-if you don't depend on any pylance features, the recommended solution is to disable/uninstall the pylance extension.
+if you don't depend on any pylance-exclusive features, the recommended solution is to disable/uninstall the pylance extension.

 if you do want to continue using pylance, all of the options and commands in basedpyright have been renamed to avoid any conflicts with the pylance extension, and the restriction that prevents both extensions from being enabled at the same time has been removed. for an optimal experience you should disable pylance's type checking and disable basedpyright's language server features. see [the recommended setup section below](#if-using-pylance) for details.